ropensci-archive/roweb2/content/blog/2020-04-16-2-months-in-2-minutes-ropensci-news-april-2020/index.md

 * [opentripplanner: Fast and Easy Multimodal Trip Planning in R with OpenTripPlanner](/technotes/2020/02/25/opentripplanner/) - [Malcolm Morgan](/author/malcolm-morgan/)
 * [Supercharge your GitHub Actions Experience with tic](/technotes/2020/03/13/tic-ghactions/) –  [Patrick Schratz](/author/patrick-schratz/)

+ADD NEW IMAGE
 {{< figure src="/img/blog-images/2020-02-05-ozunconf19/ozunconf19-group.jpg" width="500" class="center" caption="Photo by Steph Stammel" alt="group photo of 40 participants at OzUnconf19" >}}

-<br/><br/>

 ### Use Cases

 * 76 published works cited or used rOpenSci software (listed in individual newsletters)
-* 2 use cases for our packages or resources were posted in our [discussion forum](https://discuss.ropensci.org/c/usecases) Look for microdemic, magick.
+* 2 use cases for our packages or resources were posted in our [discussion forum](https://discuss.ropensci.org/c/usecases) Look for microdemic, magick

 _Have you used an rOpenSci package?
 [Share your use case](https://discuss.ropensci.org/c/usecases) and we’ll tweet about it._